cylixlee/OpenSpecContinuum/README.md

 # OpenSpec Continuum

-OpenSpec Continuum is a downstream, independently maintained fork that closely follows the upstream [OpenSpec](https://github.com/Fission-AI/OpenSpec) project.
+OpenSpec Continuum is an independently maintained downstream of [OpenSpec](https://github.com/Fission-AI/OpenSpec) that closely follows the upstream.
 It builds upon all official upstream releases and additionally maintains a curated collection of community-driven, practical improvements that have not been merged upstream, offering greater utility while preserving maximum compatibility.

-## Upstream Documentation
+## Usage and Core Concepts

+TODO：flowchart and simple explanation here.

 For full usage docs and CLI behavior, read the upstream [OpenSpec README](https://github.com/Fission-AI/OpenSpec/blob/main/README.md).